TheMCPCompany: Creating General-purpose Agents with Task-specific Tools

 To provide an environment where the agent primarily relies on task-specific tools for interacting with different services, we create a large collection of tools that collectively expose the full functionality of each of the services in the environment.
 For example, we create dedicated tools for merging a PR on GitLab or listing the resources in an Azure subscription.

-Most modern services come with comprehensive REST APIs that offer a dedicated endpoint for each individual operation (e.g. list available users).
+Most modern services come with comprehensive REST APIs that offer a dedicated endpoint for each operation (e.g. list available users).
 While prior work has proposed agents that directly call the REST APIs~\citep{song2024beyond}, we argue that MCP tools are a more appropriate solution for large-scale adoption in long term.
 Thanks to libraries like FastMCP~\citep{fastmcp}, MCP tools are easier to develop and maintain compared to REST APIs.
 More importantly, MCP tools are LLM friendly: each tool is accompanied by the description of its functionality and arguments, and MCP provides an easy and standard method for accessing these documentations.
 This allows LLMs to discover the required tools for each task and also learn how to use new tools on the fly.
 On the other hand, there is no standard method for providing the REST API documentations to LLMs.
 Therefore, we convert the REST APIs of Azure, GitLab, and RocketChat into dedicated MCP servers that provide a corresponding tool for each API endpoint.